What is continuous deployment?

 The most critical dependency for continuous deployment is automated testing.
-In fact, the entire chain of continuous integration, delivery and deployment depends on it.
-Automated tests are used to prevent any regressions when new code is introduced and can replace manual reviews of new code changes.
+In fact, the entire chain of continuous integration, delivery, and deployment depends on it.
+Automated tests are used to prevent any regressions when new code is introduced and can replace manual tests of new code changes.

 The distinguishing feature between continuous deployment and delivery is the automated step of activating new code within a live environment.
 A continuous deployment pipeline must be able to undo a deployment in the event that bugs or breaking changes are deployed.
 Automated rolling deployment tools like green-blue deploys are a requirement for proper continuous deployment.

-A robust continuous deployment pipeline will have real time monitoring and alerts.
+A robust continuous deployment pipeline will have real-time monitoring and alerts.
 These tools provide visibility into the health of the overall system and into the before and after state of new code deployments.
-Additionally alerts can be used to trigger a rolling deployment ‘undo’ to revert a failed deploy.
+Additionally, alerts can be used to trigger a rolling deployment ‘undo’ to revert a failed deployment.

-Test-driven development is the practice of defining a behavior spec for new software features before development begins.
+Test-driven development is the practice of defining a behavior specification for new software features before development begins.
 Once the spec is defined developers will then write automated tests that match the spec.
 Finally, the actual deliverable code is written to satisfy the test cases and match the spec.
-This process ensures that all new code is covered with automated testing up front.
+This process ensures that all new code is covered with automated testing upfront.
 The alternative to this is delivering the code first and then producing test coverage after.
-This leaves opportunity for gaps between the expected spec behavior and the produced code.
+This leaves an opportunity for gaps between the expected spec behavior and the produced code.

 Continuous deployment can be a powerful tool for modern engineering organizations.
 Deployment is the final step of the overall ‘continuous pipeline’ that consists of integration, delivery, and deployment.
 The true experience of continuous deployment is automation to the level at which code is deployed to production, tested for correctness, and automatically reverted when wrong, or accepted if correct.